crgimenes/devengine/filo/README.md

 - Ideal for EAV, validations, RPG rules, and configuration scripts.

 ### 5. **Extensible**
-Go functions can be registered as Filo commands — from simple sums to database queries and subform aggregations.
+- Go functions can be registered as Filo commands — from simple sums to database queries.

 ---